Installation of Spindle Document Distribution in Unattended Mode.

 - Spindle Document Distribution Standalone v8

-- (for SDM v7.4+ please refer to the equivalent Spindle Document Management knowledge base)
+- note: for Spindle Document Management v7.4+ please refer to the equivalent Spindle Document Management knowledge base)

 - A fully installed and configured printing environment (e.g. Sage ERP X3, Realitex), with printing running under a service account that can log in interactively to the server.

 - Spindle Document Distribution with a licence that allows Unattended Mode

 - Understanding of Windows Registry, Task Manager and Services.